yu-lab-vt/muSSP/ReadMe.md

 (4) add other arcs indicating the cost of linking two objects into one trajectory
 ```

-The packages are tested on Ubunut 16.04, the code is compiled by g++ with c++14 support.
+The packages are tested on Ubunut 16.04, the code is compiled by g++ and gcc v9.3.0.
 The sample graph format follows DIMACS CNF format, but does not list arc capacity constraint, which is always [0,1].

 ## Citation